Edugate/Documentation/rr3-admin/source/federatedconf.rst

 Enable Federated access
 **********************

-RR3 supports both local authentication and federated access.
+JAGGER supports both local authentication and federated access.
 Right now shibboleth-sp is supported.
 There will be support for simpleSAMLphp too.

 Obviusly you need to have shibboleth-sp configured.

 #.
-Enable federated access in RR3
+Enable federated access in JAGGER

    Find and set following keywords  in  :ref:`configfile` :